Nikola-Limpet/FullStackLeveler-org/README.md

 ## How It Works

 FullStack Leveler is structured into multiple sections, each containing lessons and exercises.
 The lessons provide theoretical knowledge, while the exercises reinforce the concepts through practical application.
-The course follows the Mastery Learning approach, ensuring that you master each topic before moving on to the next.
+The course follows the Project-base learning and Mastery Learning approach, ensuring that you master each topic before moving on to the next.

 ### Key Features